-Scale Fish Market is opening shop in Jersey City soon.
+Scale Fish Market has officially opened its shop in Jersey City.
 The owners of the farmers’ market pop-up have been bringing the freshest seafood to locals since the spring of 2021.
-And now, the team is preparing to open a flagship store at 45 Coles Street, Jersey City.
+The team recently opened its flagship store at 45 Coles Street, Jersey City.
 Read on to learn more about Scale Fish Market.

 Becoming a Catch in Jersey City